ConnectedLib/connectedlib10/modules/mentoring/section-4-1.md

 Youth librarians we talked to consistently described the mentoring opportunities available through community partners.

-## Teens sharing their stories and experiences with other teens.
+## Teens sharing their stories and experiences with other teens

 <!-- INTS_059 -->
 In a long term program, a librarian at a western, urban library invited young YouTube stars "....to come and speak about their experiences...", giving the youth time to ask questions in a panel discussion.
 Other library initiatives, like the <a href="https://www.chipublib.org/programs-and-partnerships/youmedia/" target="_blank">YOUmedia library model</a>, have helped youth and mentors to collaborate on digital media projects in an out-of-school contexts using social and digital platforms.<sup><a name="1" href="#fn1">1</a>, <a name="6" href="#fn6">6</a></sup>